Skip to main content

 What I needed was something that would help me understand my patterns, recognise when a craving was building, and remind me why I was doing this — without making me feel like a failure when I slipped.
 That tool didn't exist, so I built it.

 Quit It is free because quitting should be accessible to everyone.
-Built to support you through the hardest moments — not just the milestones.
+It's designed around the science of habit change and positive reinforcement, and built to support you through the hardest moments — not just the milestones.